apache/trafficserver/doc/admin-guide/performance/index.en.rst

 timeouts will be irrelevant.

 While all of the timeouts described below may be set globally for your |TS|
-instance using :file:`records.config`, many of them are also overridable on a per-transaction basis by plugins (including :ref:`admin-plugins-conf-remap`).
+instance using :file:`records.yaml`, many of them are also overridable on a per-transaction basis by plugins (including :ref:`admin-plugins-conf-remap`).
 This allows the possibility for adjusting timeout value for individual subsets of your cache.